20 Assessing the Modeling Conditions

 • Are there repeated observations of the same variable made on the same subject?
 This often suggests some type of relationship between the observed responses and therefore would not be consistent with errors being independent (see Chapter 33 and Chapter 34).

-• Is the response measured over time, such as daily temperature over the course of a month?
+• Is the response measured over time, such as the daily temperature over the course of a month?
 Data collected over time often exhibits strong period-to-period relationships suggesting the errors are not independent.
-For example, if the temperature today is above average, it is more likely to be above average tomorrow as well.
+For example, if the temperature today is above average, it is more likely the temperature tomorrow will be above average as well.

 • Is there a learning curve in how the data was collected?
 Learning curves again suggest some dependence from one observation to the next.
 For example, a new nurse may become better at collecting pulse readings with more practice over time.

-• Measurement devices which are failing over time will introduce a dependence from one observation to the next.
-Imagine a bathroom scale that begins to add an additional pound each day.
-Then, being an above average weight one day will most likely lead to an above average weight the next, due primarily to the measurement device.
+• Measurement devices that are failing over time will introduce a dependence from one observation to the next.
+As an extreme, imagine a bathroom scale that begins to add an additional pound each day.
+Then, an above average reading one day will lead to an above average reading the next, primarily due to the measurement device.

 These last three points illustrate a particular deviation from our condition of independence in which two observations collected close together in time are related.
 When we know the order in which the data was collected, we can assess whether the data tends to deviate from the condition of independence in this manner.
 This is done graphically through a time-series plot of the residuals.
-If two errors were unrelated, then the value of one residual should tell us nothing about the value of the next residual.
+If the errors are unrelated, then the value of one residual should tell us nothing about the value of the next residual.
 Therefore, a plot of the residuals over time should look like noise (since residuals are supposed to mimic the noise in the model).
-If there are any trends, then it suggests the data is not consistent with independence.
+If there are any trends in the residuals over time, then it suggests the data is not consistent with independence.

 Definition 20.2 (Time-Series Plot) A time-series plot of a variable is a line plot with the variable on the y-axis and time on the x-axis.